 We went into a huge amount of detail about their life, how they met, whether Dima slept with other women, how she felt about it, so that we had a very real thing underpinning every action in the script.
 When it came to the scenes they could turn on every beat in an utterly convincing way because they knew exactly where it was all coming from.”

-Kneehigh Theatre creative director and performer Mike Shepherd agrees, explaining that in the Kneehigh process they encourage exploration and consideration of the universal experiences we all share to help shape the back story for their characters.
+Former creative director, performer, and founder of Kneehigh, Mike Shepherd agrees, explaining that in the Kneehigh process they encourage exploration and consideration of the universal experiences we all share to help shape the back story for their characters.
 “You’ve got to sensitise yourself to the world around you and draw on all sorts,” he advises.
 “Don’t describe or prescribe character, instead play with different approaches to find what fits.
 Try randomly choosing different aspects of your character’s appearance, a long coat, a pair of shoes, and think about how your character might behave with these objects.
 Be daring, look for differences.”

 “It’s the tiny, precise details that are revealing about a character, that’s the key that unlocks exactly who a person is,” Susanna qualifies.
 From Ralph Fiennes labouring over finding the right moustache for his character in Nanny McPhee Returns, to Benedict Cumerbatch using a nineteenth century map of Rye to help him capture the spirit of Christopher in Parade’s End, Susanna has seen accessories, mementos and other objects form the hook into the characters her actors are trying to inhabit.